azuritecoin/OnnxDiffusersUI/README.md

 Run the Python script and check if any images were generated in the output folder.
 NOTE: some warnings may show up but it should be working as long as an output image is generated:
 `python .\txt2img.py`

 If an image was generated and it's not just a blank image then you're ready to generate art!
-You can use the `txt2img.py` script to input your own prompt:
+You can use the `txt2img.py` script to input your own prompt for example:
 `python .\txt2img.py --prompt="tire swing hanging from a tree" --height=512 --width=512`

 ## Running The GUI